ryanozx/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list employees
-2. AddressBook shows a list of employees
+2. HRMate shows a list of employees
 3. User requests to delete a specific employee in the list
-4. AddressBook deletes the employee
+4. HRMate deletes the employee

     Use case ends.